joinpursuit/8-0-dinosaur-museum-project/readme.md

 To complete this project, you will need to write a number of difficult functions that will support attendees in finding out information about dinosaurs, finding the dinosaur's location, and calculating their entry fees.

+There are 51 unit tests that need to pass.
+Each passing test will be worth 1 point.

+A minium of 36 points must be attained in order to pass this assessment.

+There is no partial credit for the tests.

 ## Project setup

 ### Getting started